Go query caching with PlanetScale Boost

 }

 In order for the connection to direct queries through your query cache, you’ll need to set the @@boost_cached_queries session variable.
-You may do so with the following query through your instance of *sql.DB:
+Because a Go *sql.DB is a connection pool, you must fetch a single connection from the pool in order to safely modify its session state.

 An updated version of the full code snippet might look like this: